 Frame Rate Control or FRC

 We’ll try to keep it simple here, an 8-bit + FRC monitor will automatically flash two adjacent colors nearby the original color that is out of the monitor gamut and thus faking our eyes into seeing the original color.
 This way, the monitor will fake the original color without actually having a true 10-bit display.
-In effect, an 8-bit + FRC monitor can display 1.07 billion colors, in par to a true 10-bit monitor.
+In effect, an 8-bit + FRC monitor can display 1.07 billion colors, on par with a true 10-bit monitor.
 Keep in mind that a true 10-bit monitor offers better color accuracy than an 8-bit + FRC monitor.
 However, when it comes to 8-bit vs 8-bit + FRC comparison, the monitor supporting 8-bit+FRC color depth per channel will offer better results.

 Long story short, 8-bit + FRC monitors cannot display the wide range of extra colors in the 10-bit channel, so they use the Frame Rate Control technique to display a color not present in their color gamut.